momofssd/po_pdf_extract_openai_test/README.md

 ### 1. API Key Management

-- Secure input for OpenAI API key
+- Secure input for Azure OpenAI API key
 - Validation to ensure the API key is valid
 - Session state management to maintain the key during the session